-Yesterday I joined a small group of 8 for a tour of Sintra in the Serra de Sintra Mountains near Lisbon.
-It was a 9-hour outing including an uphill hike through lush spring gardens.
+Yesterday I joined a group tour of Sintra in the Serra de Sintra Mountains near Lisbon.
+It was a 9-hour outing including a hike through lush spring gardens.
 Named for a Princess, Sintra is a UNESCO World Heritage Site.
-Historically the climate and beauty of the area attracted Portuguese nobility who built “palaces, extravagant residences, and lush decorative gardens”.
+The climate and beauty of the area attracted Portuguese nobility who built “palaces, extravagant residences, and lush decorative gardens”.

 Pena Park and Palace are examples of the extreme Romanticism of 19th century Portugal.
 Ferdinand built the Palace “to be observed from any point in the park, forest, and gardens”.
 The park has over five hundred tree species from all over the world!

 Our next stop was Quinta da Regaleira near central Sintra.
 Within Sintra’s Cultural Landscape, the estate is also classified as a UNESCO World Heritage Site.
 “The property consists of a romantic palace and chapel, and a luxurious park that features lakes, grottoes, wells, benches, and fountains.
 The palace is also known as ‘The Palace of Monteiro the Millionaire’, based on the nickname of its best known former owner, António Augusto Carvalho Monteiro.”